Go Back

 anchovy dashi_instruction: simmering method with kombu-1

 • Heat the pot over very low heat.
-When small bubbles begin to appear on the surface, remove the kombu.
+When small bubbles start to appear on the surface, remove the kombu.

 anchovy dashi_instruction: simmering method with kombu-2